jfschwarz/substyle/README.md

 />
 ```

 As you can see in this example, it's possible to use an array of element keys.
-In turn, the element is assigned multiple class names, one derived for each specified key.
+In turn, the element receives multiple class names, one derived for each specified key.
 At the same time, nested inlines styles are picked from all properties found for these keys.

 #### Modifiers